Drosera capillaris: Habitat and ecology

 Drosera capillaris occurs in subtropical to tropical seepage bogs, savannas, and grasslands often dominated by species of pine, including Pinus palustris (longleaf), P. elliottii (slash), or P. caribaea (Caribbean).
 Such habitats are subject to frequent fires (but less than their upland counterparts, which often are subject to seasonal burns).
 Like other species of sundew, D. capillaris is fire adapted, as elimination of competing plants facilitates proliferation of seedlings.
+Thus reducing surrounding combative plants lets Drosera and other carnivorous plants reestablish itself in the local environment.
 Thick clay deposits both prevent the establishment of large trees or shrubs, and trap water.
 The resulting habitat are sunny but always wet.
 These habitats are highly acidic, sandy, and nutrient deficient, incentivizing carnivory.
+Drosera are allowed to flourish in these nutrient deficient environments since they take in a lot of nutrients from the prey they capture.
+The harsh environments they usually live in also lead to the evolution of roots that can handle low nourishment and stabilize itself into the ground.
 In North America, D capillaris grows concurrently with other unrelated species of carnivorous plants such as Sarracenia species (pitcher plants), Pingucula species (butterworts), and Utricularia species (bladderworts), as well as other species of Drosera.
 Across their entire range, other common coexisting species include orchids, Eleocharis species (spikerushes), Rhynchospora species (breaksedges), and Paspalum species.

 Conservation

-Drosera capillaris is listed as vulnerable in the US state of Virginia, and critically imperiled in Arkansas, Maryland, and Tennessee.